NATO's senior civilian rep calls the need for the new policy a "bump in the road"

 Over the weekend, four Americans and two British troops were gunned down in attacks believed to involve Afghan police.

-In addition, insurgents disguised in U.S. Army uniforms launched a coordinated assault Friday at the joint American-British base Camp Bastion, raising concerns that the attackers had inside knowledge.
-That attack killed two U.S. Marines and destroyed six AV-8B Harrier jets, international forces said.
+In addition, insurgents disguised in U.S. Army uniforms carried out a coordinated assault Friday at a joint American-British base in the same region, raising concerns that the attackers had inside knowledge.
+That attack destroyed six AV-8B Harrier jets and left two others damaged, international forces said.

 Camp Bastion is also where Britain’s Prince Harry is based.
 Harry was taken to a secure position after the perimeter at Bastion had been breached, British Defense Secretary Philip Hammond told the BBC.